scraggo/scraggo.github.io/README.md

 - semantic ui
 - scss

+## Branching Deploying

+The `master` branch only contains built files.
+For this reason, the `develop` branch is the de facto, most up to date source code.
+All branches should be branched from develop.
+Locally run `npm run deploy` to publish the site.

 ## Images and Cleaning

 In order to avoid using separate graphQL queries for images, the `clean` script also copies certain images back into a public directory.